GRI is supportive of integrated reporting as it develops as an important and necessary innovation of corporate reporting.

 GRI believes that integrated reporting which incorporates appropriate material sustainability information equally alongside financial information provides reporting organizations with a broad perspective on risk.

 Thousands of organizations around the world use the GRI standard to disclose sustainability information, and some are currently experimenting with integrated reporting.
-To further the development of integrated reporting and actively participate in its evolution, GRI is convening a Corporate Leadership Group on integrated reporting with a group of its Organizational Stakeholders and other companies engaging in sustainability reporting and integrated reporting, to be able to contribute more directly to ongoing dialogue around integrated reporting.
+To further the development of integrated reporting and actively participate in its evolution, GRI is convening a Corporate Leadership Group on integrated reporting with a group of its GOLD Community members and other companies engaging in sustainability reporting and integrated reporting, to be able to contribute more directly to ongoing dialogue around integrated reporting.
+If you want to join the Corporate Leadership Group on integrated reporting or know more, please contact us at GOLD@globalreporting.org.

 GRI has the most widely used sustainability reporting framework in the world, representing the global standard on sustainability reporting utilized by thousands of companies in over 90 countries.